-Its first destination was Constantinople: after travelling day and night from Paris to Bucharest aboard the luxury train, passengers took another train to Bulgaria, and then a ship to the Bosporus.
-The direct rail link began in 1889, making Constantinople the majestic final destination for the Orient Express—an icon of luxury and romance.
+For the first time, a train for Constantinople would travel night and day across Europe to Bucharest.
+Passengers took another train to Bulgaria, then boarded a ship that took them to the Black Sea and the Bosporus.
+When direct travel by train began in 1889, Constantinople became the majestic final destination for the Orient Express—a synonym for luxury and romance.

-The train made its first 3,094-km return journey in less than two weeks, drawing enthusiastic accounts from the press.
-In the 20 October 1883 edition of Le Figaro, special envoy Georges Boyer wrote, “We made the trip from Constantinople to Paris in 76 hours instead of the usual 111, in perfect comfort and without the slightest fatigue.”
-And a legend was born.
+The train made its first return journey in under two weeks, drawing enthusiastic accounts from the press.
+In the Figaro of 20 October 1883, special envoy Georges Boyer reported, “We made the trip from Constantinople to Paris in 76 hours instead of the usual 111, in perfect comfort and without the slightest fatigue.”

-The Orient Express was created by Georges Nagelmakers, a young Belgian engineer.
-During a trip to the United States in 1868, he travelled on Pullman trains and experienced their famous sleeping cars.
-But while some American trains were far more technologically advanced than their European counterparts, they were very uncomfortable.
-Nagelmakers returned to Europe inspired by an idea: to create luxury trains for a wealthy clientele.
-His bold gamble would pay off, uniting long-distance travel with comfort, elegance and refinement.
+During a trip to the United States in 1868, the young Belgian engineer Georges Nagelmackers travelled on Pullman trains and experienced their famous sleeping cars.
+But while some American trains were more technologically advanced than their European counterparts, they were still very uncomfortable.

-In its heyday, many celebrities slept in the luxurious berths of the Orient Express, including King Ferdinand of Bulgaria, Russian novelist Leo Tolstoy, American actress Marlene Dietrich, and Russian ballet impresario Sergei Diaghilev.
-Other well-known passengers were adventurers and spies, from Lawrence of Arabia to Mata-Hari.
+In its heyday, many celebrities travelled in the luxurious berths of the Orient Express, including King Ferdinand of Bulgaria, Russian novelist Leo Tolstoy, American actress Marlene Dietrich, and Russian ballet impresario Sergei Diaghilev.
+Other well-known passengers included adventurers such as Lawrence of Arabia and spies like the famous Mata-Hari.